cropgeeks/gridscore-next-client/docs/trial-setup.md

 - **Germplasm identifier**: This is the identifier used for the germplasm in this plot.
 It can be an internal code, the variety name or something else.
 - **Rep number**: Optionally, you can use rep numbers as well.
 These are specified here.
+- **Control/Check**: By ticking this box, you're marking the plot as a control or check.
+This allows GridScore to highlight these plots in the main data display as well as all visualizations so it's easier to compare the rest of your data to just those controls/checks.

-Please note that the combination of `Germplasm identifier` and `Rep number` needs to be unique for each cell/plot.
-This means you cannot use, for example, `Heris` and `2` as the germplasm identifier and rep number more than once.
+Please note that the combination of `Germplasm identifier` and `Rep number` should be unique for each cell/plot.
+This means you should not use, for example, `Heris` and `2` as the germplasm identifier and rep number more than once.
+If you do, GridScore will show a warning, but you will be able to proceed.

-If you are using controls in your trial, these will have to be uniquely identified by using the rep number.
-So if you have 8 controls and you're not using unique codes, give them the same `Germplasm identifier` but different `Rep number`s.
+#### Marking as checks/controls

+Rather than checking all checkboxes of checks/controls manually, you can use the search box above the table to enter a germplasm identifier.
+Using the button next to the input field will then mark all occurrences of this germplasm identifier in the trial as checks/controls.

+#### Import Germplasm grid/table

 Rather than specifying the values for each plot manually, you can import data in different formats.

 <img src="img/setup-grid-import.png" style="max-width: 50%;" alt="Trial germplasm grid import">

-#### Import Germplasm grid/table

 If you have your germplasm identifiers in the same format/shape as the field layout (same number of columns and rows), you can use the `Import Germplasm grid/table` import option.
 Paste your information in tab-delimited form into the text box and import your data.
 The table fill automatically be filled.